gilsonsouzah/laradocgenerator/README.md

 ```

 As an optional parameter, you can use `--location` to tell the update command where your documentation can be found.

-## Set show routes

-To add a route from a list of routes that match a given prefix, you can use the `@showInAPIDocumentation` tag on the Controller method you do want to document.

 ## Further modification